Cysharp/R3/README.md

 Additionally, `ReactiveProperty` supports serialization with `System.Text.JsonSerializer` in .NET 6 and above.
 For earlier versions, you need to implement `ReactivePropertyJsonConverterFactory` under the existing implementation and add it to the Converter.

-As an internal implementation, `ReactiveProperty` has a lightweight implementation that consumes less memory compared to other Subjects.
+As an internal implementation, `Subject` and `ReactiveProperty` has a lightweight implementation that consumes less memory.
 However, in exchange, its behavior differs slightly, especially in multi-threaded environments.
 For precautions related to multi-threading, please refer to the [Concurrency Policy](#concurrency-policy) section.

 Disposable
 ---